MicrosoftDocs/Viva/Viva/sales/administrator-settings-for-viva-sales.md

 ## Prerequisites

 - Administrators must have the latest version of the Viva Sales app in Teams.
-Most app updates happen automatically in Teams, but administrator settings requires new permissions and needs manual acceptance of the update.
 For information on updating an app in Teams, see [Update an app in Teams](https://support.microsoft.com/office/update-an-app-in-teams-3d53d136-5c5d-4dfa-9602-01e6fdd8015b).
 - Administrator must sign in to Viva Sales in Outlook.
     1. [Launch Viva Sales from Outlook](https://support.microsoft.com/topic/use-viva-sales-in-outlook-ec3605f9-fdb0-4593-9c5b-b43a76c07081).
     2. On the **Welcome to Viva Sales!** screen, select **Sign in to get started**, and then select your CRM and environment to use.